John Textor: fuboTV (Facebank Group)

-In April 2020, Textor completed the acquisition of fuboTV Media. via zoom call.
-Thusly, Fubo went public. and in under two years, grew to an NYSE-listed market value of more than $6 billion.
+In April 2020, Textor completed the acquisition of fuboTV Media via a Zoom call.
+The company subsequently went public, and within two years reached a market value of more than $6 billion on the New York Stock Exchange (NYSE).

 In the spring of 2020, Textor resigned from his post as Executive Chairman of fuboTV.
-At the time of his resignation from fuboTV, and through completion of the company's IPO on the New York Stock Exchange, Textor remained the largest shareholder of fuboTV.
+At the time of his resignation from fuboTV, and through completion of the company's IPO on the NYSE, Textor remained the largest shareholder of fuboTV.

-FuboTV grew rapidly in value as a public company, moving from the over-the-counter market, to the New York Stock Exchange, to the Russell 3000 index in only nine months.
+FuboTV grew rapidly in value as a public company, moving from the over-the-counter market, to the NYSE, to the Russell 3000 index in only nine months.

+Football

 Crystal Palace F.C.

 In August 2021, Textor acquired a roughly 40 percent stake in Crystal Palace F.C., later increasing his ownership to approximately 45 percent by mid-2024.
-He invested in upgrading the club’s youth academy and was part of the ownership group when Palace won their inaugural FA Cup in the 2024–25 season.
+He invested in upgrading the club's youth academy and was part of the ownership group when Palace won their inaugural FA Cup in the 2024–25 season.
 In July 2025, Textor sold his stake to New York Jets owner Woody Johnson in a deal reportedly worth £190 million.

 RWDM Brussels

 Textor acquired Belgian club RWD Molenbeek in December 2021.
-Under his ownership, the team earned promotion to Belgium’s top division by winning the Challenger Pro League in 2023.
+The team earned promotion to Belgium's top division by winning the Challenger Pro League in 2023.
 In mid-2025, he initiated a rebranding of the club to Daring Brussels, referencing its historical roots.
-However, strong backlash from supporters led to a compromise, resulting in the name **RWDM Brussels**, which preserved the club's existing identity while incorporating the Brussels designation.
+However, strong backlash from supporters led to a compromise, resulting in the name RWDM Brussels, which preserved the club's existing identity while incorporating the Brussels designation.

 Botafogo de Futebol e Regatas

 In early 2022, Textor acquired Botafogo, which was grappling with debt and poor infrastructure.
-His data-driven strategy led to a dramatic revival: Botafogo won consecutive Taça Rio (2023 and 2024), the 2024 Campeonato Brasileiro Série A, and its first-ever Copa Libertadores.
+His data-driven strategy led to a dramatic revival: Botafogo won consecutive Taça Rio (2023 and 2024), the 2024 Campeonato Brasileiro Série A, and its first-ever Copa Libertadores in 2024.
 As Libertadores champions, Botafogo qualified for the 2025 FIFA Club World Cup, where they famously beat Paris Saint-Germain 1–0 and advanced to the knockout rounds.
-The club was also among five finalists nominated for the 2025 Ballon d'Or Men’s Club of the Year.
+The club was also among five finalists nominated for the 2025 Ballon d'Or Men's Club of the Year.
+In late 2025, Botafogo was banned by FIFA from registering new players for three transfer windows after failing to pay the remaining transfer fee for Thiago Almada to Atlanta United.

+On July 1, 2026, Botafogo SAF announced that John Textor, Kevin Weston, and Jordan Eliott Fikesenbaum had been removed from the company's Board of Directors following an Extraordinary General Meeting.
+Textor disputed the decision, and litigation concerning control of Botafogo SAF remains ongoing.